 Ethereum applications are built using smart contracts.
 Smart contracts are programs written in languages like Solidity that produce bytecode for the Ethereum Virtual Machine or EVM, a runtime environment.
 Programs encoded in smart contracts receive messages and manipulate the blockchain ledger and are termed on-chain.

 Users interact with the blockchain by creating signed transactions.
 These are requests to make a change to the ledger.
-They can: transfer value between accounts; execute a function in a smart contract and pass in arguments (perhaps causing other smart contracts to be called, update their storage, or transfer value); or create a new smart contract.

 The blockchain is updated by a protocol that takes the current state of the ledger, applies a number of transactions in turn, each of which may execute code and result in updates to the global state.
 This creates a new block that consists of a header, identifying the previous block and other metadata, and a data structure that describes the new state.